Canadian Tobacco and Nicotine Survey (CTNS)

 1) Each selected dwelling (in the household sample) is given an initial weight equal to the inverse of its selection probability from the sampling frame (DUF).
 Dwellings identified as out-of-scope during collection are dropped from the sample.

 2) The weights for responding households are adjusted to represent the households that did not respond.
-Adjustment factors are calculated separately by province, and using a model based on dwelling type, household income and household composition.
+Adjustment factors are calculated separately by province, and using a nonresponse model based on frame information.

 3) The household weights are calibrated so that the sum of the weights match province level household size demographic counts.